Claude Puel managed for one complete season in the Premier League, with Southampton.

 A one-club man, the Frenchman spent time managing Monaco’s reserve team before being handed the top job in 1999.

-Just a year later he led the side to the Ligue 1 title and success in the Trophee des champions.
+A year later he led the side to the Ligue 1 title and success in the Trophee des champions.

 After reaching the final of the Coupe de la Ligue in 2001, Puel departed Monaco at the end of his contract - ending a 24-year association with the club.